-How To Build A Mobile App – Part 1 – Before You Even Pay For Anything
+How To Build A Mobile App – Part 1 – Planning

-HINT: This article is full of checklists.
+HINT: This article is full of checklists to help you build a wonderful foundation of your mobile app business.
 If you are really planning to make an app, get prepared to do some serious work already.

-With 21% of millennials opening an app 50+ times a day, it’s no wonder that businesses are looking to get on the mobile bandwagon.
+One of the biggest reasons ever to build an app is that 21% of millennials opening an app 50+ times a day, so it’s no wonder that businesses are looking to get on the mobile bandwagon.

 Deciding on creating a mobile app is easy – but how easy it is to actually create one and make a sustainable business out of it?